Black History Month 2020

 Black History Month 2020?

-We are aiming for these sessions to assist students in learning, to be able to create a deeper and richer knowledge of the history and culture of Black communities.
+We aimed for these sessions to assist students in learning; to be able to create a deeper and richer knowledge of the history and culture of Black communities.

-We hope that by providing more personable and specific sessions, on a range of topics, will alongside the national curriculum that schools provide, help to give students a broader education and perception of Black communities, their history and culture.
-In-turn we hope that these sessions can contribute to strengthening awareness and inclusivity of our community; to help start a much needed conversation on the importance of change to create a more diverse, equal and united community
+We hoped that by providing more personable and specific sessions, on a range of topics, will alongside the national curriculum that schools provide, help to give students a broader education and perception of Black communities, their history and culture.
+In-turn we hope that these sessions can contribute to strengthening awareness and inclusivity of our community; to help start a much needed conversation on the importance of change to create a more diverse, equal and united community, society and human race.

 Our Black History Month Sessions will consist of lectures and talks on various aspects of culture and history.
 They will provide an important understanding, and a richer, more specific knowledge of culture, that is often overlooked and under-represented.